Tommy-CS/SIEMsational-CTF/README.md

 ### Finding what usernames the malicious IP address tried to log in as, and what username was used to upload the malware (Challenge 12)
 <img src="https://github.com/user-attachments/assets/0cd2e1fe-6c5f-4d58-b470-55a203db034b" width="600"/>

-### Find what the User Agent String of the attacker was when the successfully uploaded a file
+### Find what the User Agent String of the attacker was when the successfully uploaded a file (Challenge 13)
 <img src="https://github.com/user-attachments/assets/fd0b9663-b66a-46e4-9987-b2084f82862c" width="600"/>

 ### Identifying the IP and username that sent the malicious file (Challenge 14-15)